adapter-hub/adapters/adapter_docs/methods.md

 Here, $A \in \mathbb{R}^{r\times k}$ and $B \in \mathbb{R}^{d\times r}$ are the decomposition matrices and $r$, the low-dimensional rank of the decomposition, is the most important hyperparameter.

-While, in principle, this reparameterization can be applied to any weights matrix in a model, the original paper only adapts the attention weights of the Transformer self-attention sub-layer with LoRA.
+While, in principle, this reparameterization can be applied to any weight matrix in a model, the original paper only adapts the attention weights of the Transformer self-attention sub-layer with LoRA.
 `adapter-transformers` additionally allows injecting LoRA into the dense feed-forward layers in the intermediate and output components of a Transformer block.
 You can configure the locations where LoRA weights should be injected using the attributes in the [`LoRAConfig`](transformers.LoRAConfig) class.